 Getting VPN software

 To get the VPN software, you must be a K-State student or employee with an active K-State eID and have an internet connection.
-See Install and Connect to the GlobalProtect VPN in Windows or Install and Connect to the GlobalProtect VPN on a Mac for information about downloading and connecting to the VPN.

 Why should I use the VPN?

 By using K-State's VPN service, you assure that the data you transmit or receive will be secure between your computer and K-State.
 While your password is encrypted using a Secure Sockets Layer (SSL), traffic between the VPN firewall and the computer you are communicating with will not be encrypted unless you are using SSL-enabled applications.
 The VPN provides security by encrypting and decrypting data that passes through the VPN.